MENU

 The Spy Newspapers may periodically employ the assistance of artificial intelligence (AI) to enhance the clarity and accuracy of our content.

-Out and About (Sort of): Fatal Hate by Howard Freedlander
+Out and About (Sort of): Hospice Heroes by Howard Freedlander

 Columnist Howard Freedlander retired in 2011 as Deputy State Treasurer of the State of Maryland.
 Previously, he was the executive officer of the Maryland National Guard.
 He also served as community editor for Chesapeake Publishing, lastly at the Queen Anne’s Record-Observer.
 After 44 years in Easton, Howard and his wife, Liz, moved in November 2020 to Annapolis, where they live with Toby, a King Charles Cavalier Spaniel who has no regal bearing, just a mellow, enticing disposition.